vhl/aws-intro-serverless-course/README.md

 * Enter a description if you'd like
 * Ensure "Regional" is selected in the "Endpoint Type" dropdown
 * Click "Create API"
-* Open the "Actions" dropdown and select "Enable CORS"
-* Click "Enable CORS and replace existing CORS headers"
 * Open the "Actions" dropdown and select "Create Resource"
-* Enter "Images" in the "Resource Name" field
+* Enter "Image" in the "Resource Name" field
 * Enter "images" in the "Resource Path" field
+* Select the "Enable API Gateway CORS" checkbox
 * Click "Create Resource"
 * With the `/images` resource selected, open the "Actions" dropdown and select "Create Method"